meringlab/og_consistency_pipeline/README.md

 # Content

-The current version of the pipeline (v0.1) is a first stand-alone version written in python2, which relies on the python tree library [etetoolkit](http://etetoolkit.org), as well as on the following software to compute and reconcile gene trees with species trees:
+The current version of the pipeline (v0.2) is a stand-alone version written in python3, which relies on the python tree library [etetoolkit](http://etetoolkit.org) and the progress bar [tqdm](https://github.com/tqdm/tqdm), as well as on the following software to compute and reconcile gene trees with species trees:

 - [MAFFT](https://mafft.cbrc.jp/alignment/software/linuxportable.html) for multiple sequence alignment
 - [FastTree](http://www.microbesonline.org/fasttree/#Install) for tree prediction
 - [NOTUNG](http://www.cs.cmu.edu/~durand/Notung/) for tree reconciliation

 For convenience the binaries of the three tools have been included in the archive `bin.tar.gz`.
 We also added an example dataset from the [eggNOG database](http://eggnog.embl.de) in `data.tar.gz`.
 Currently the package structure is tied to how the eggNOG data is organized, but we plan to update the software in the coming weeks to a [Snakemake](https://snakemake.readthedocs.io/en/stable/) based version, for easier application to other datasets.

+The software has only been tested on Linux (Ubuntu 12/16/18.04).
+Other Unix systems might be suitable as well but binaries have to be adapted accordingly.

 # Example execution